COMPSCI331-2021/asg-concert/README.md

 - `asg.concert.common.types`.
 This package defines basic data types that are common to the `client` and `service` modules.
 The types comprise 2 enumerations: `Genre` (for performers), and `BookingStatus` (for querying availalbe / unavailable seats).

 #### Service module
-The `service` module will contain your completed Web service for the assignment.
+The `service` module will contain your completed Web service for the project.
 It contains the following packages:

 - `asg.concert.service.domain`.
 This package will contain the web service's completed domain model.
 Currently it includes two **incomplete** classes - `Concert` and `Seat`.
 These two classes must be completed, and any other domain classes you deem necessary should be added.